 The Gathering included young people who attended and participated as community delegates, others attended as supportive family members of Survivors, and several attended the Gathering as presenters on the Voices of Youth Panel.
-The Gathering also included a formal Youth Delegation that participated throughout and served as Facilitators and Notetakers for the various breakout sessions.
+The Gathering also included the OSI Youth Advisory that participated throughout and served as Facilitators and Notetakers for the various breakout sessions.